 Transactions Create Volume and Volatility

-Volume is how many shares change hands in a day.
+Volume is how many shares (or contracts or lots) change hands in a day.

 If someone is selling 100 shares and you buy them, that creates 100 shares of volume.

-Day traders and swing traders prefer stocks that do lots of volume, typically at least 100,000 shares or more per day, and often 1million or even 5million+ per day.
+Day traders and swing traders prefer stocks that do lots of volume, typically at least 100,000 shares or more per day, and often 2 million or more per day.

 Stocks with high volume tend to have smaller bid-ask spreads.
 This is because there are many buyers and sellers.